All Episodes

 Anyway, Chuck Schumer is speaking again.

-Oh, by the United States Marine Band.
+Team by the United States Marine Band.

 Okay.

-Here's K here comes Kelly Clark.
+Here's Kaya Cubs, Kelly Clark.

 I hope so.

-What's what's she gonna do?
+What's she going to do?

-My growth Christmas list, let's hear it for Kelly Clark.
+Let's hear it for Kelly Clark.

 Give it up, as Chuck Schumer says, for Kelly Clarkson.

-That's my grown-up Christmas list.
+That's up my grown-up Christmas list.

 Beat the intro.

-What's what song is this?
+What song is this?

-Uh let me see.
+Let me see.

-a bit mid-term elections by the time we get to the vocal on this Sweetland.
+country tis of the high mid-term elections by the time we get to the vocal on this sweet land Okay, that's enough of that.

 That's enough of that.

-I didn't have they changed the lyric.
+Have they changed the lyric?

 What's happened?

-They changed the lyric or something on that?
+They changed the lyric or something on that.

 Anyway, that's Kelly Clarkson.

-But there are real important political developments going on today.
+A lot of things to look forward to, but there are real important political developments going on today.

 It's not just meaningless ceremonial.